spotinst/help/src/docs/ocean/features/README.md

 Ocean automates cloud infrastructure for containers.
 It continuously analyzes how your containers use infrastructure, automatically scaling compute resources to maximize utilization and availability by utilizing the optimal blend of spot, reserved, and on-demand compute instances.

+## Ocean Cross-Platform Features

-These are the major Ocean cross-platform features:
+These are the Ocean features available for all cloud service providers:

 * [Scaling for Kubernetes](ocean/features/scaling-kubernetes)
 * [Headroom](ocean/features/headroom)